Prelude to the Mascot Trilogy – Book Two

 “I hope you’ll be around after that.
 I thought we were going to work together.”

 Gerritt glanced at Pieter, who was still examining the nail.
-Gerritt’s attention lifted to Donte.
+Gerritt’s attention shifted to Donte.
 “We can talk about it later.
 I’m pretty tired now.”

 Pieter looked at Gerritt, but not at Donte.
 He said nothing.
 Something had happened in his absence and he intended to find out what it was.